ddemidov/ev3dev-lang-cpp/README.md

 Cons: Really slow.

-Just run `sudo apt-get build-essential` on the EV3 and you will have everything your need.
+Just run `sudo apt-get install build-essential` on the EV3 and you will have everything your need.